-Karen has worked as a journalist at the Hartford Courant in Hartford, Conn., and at the News & Observer in Raleigh, N.C.
+Karen has also worked as a journalist at the Hartford Courant in Hartford, Connecticut, and at the News & Observer in Raleigh, North Carolina.
 She is presently a writer at the Yale School of Management.
-She co-founded the blog WriteDespite.org with her former roommate and dear friend, author Cathy Cruise.
+She co-founded the blog WriteDespite.org.

 Karen has an MFA degree from George Mason University, where she studied with Susan Richards Shreve and Richard Bausch.
 She also holds a journalism degree from Boston University.
 She lives in Connecticut with her husband and son and assorted four-legged creatures.